saaad3/css-variable-fonts/README.md

 1. See the documentation of variable font.
 2. The most suitable and practical way is to check the font editor in firefox developer tools which shows all standard and custom variation axis along with the range that can be used.
 It is really great tool to play with different variation axis.

 ## CSS properties for Registered axes

 The W3C has undertaken to map Registered variation axis to standard CSS properties, so we use them to set different variation axes.
-This can be really useful if we want to serve a fallback static font because the fallback font will understand the values and map to whatever is the closest available value for the static font.

 - Weight axis -----> `font-weight`
 - Width axis -----> `font-stretch`